Sheriff99yt/vision-scripting-webapp/Documentation.md

 - **Real-Time Node Management:** Drag and drop nodes to design workflows interactively, with immediate updates and feedback provided by the UI.
 - **Toolbox Search:** An intuitive search function to quickly find and add different node types, streamlining the workflow creation process.
 - **Dynamic Ports:** Ensuring flexible port management for real-time connections, allowing users to add or remove connections seamlessly as workflows evolve.
-- **Undo/Redo Functionality:** Easily revert or reapply changes to your workflow.
-- **Clipboard Operations:** Copy, cut, and paste nodes and their connections within the workspace.

-## Technologies Used
+## Technology Stack

-- **Frontend:** Built with React 18 and styled using CSS, with plans to incorporate Tailwind CSS for responsive design and modern aesthetics.
+### Frontend
+- React (v18.3.1)
-- **Node Management:** Utilizes react-flow-renderer (v10.3.17) for the interactive node-based interface.
+- react-flow-renderer (v10.3.17) for node-based interface
+- CSS for styling (with plans to incorporate Tailwind CSS)

+### Backend
-- **Data Storage:** Implements local storage and file system for saving and loading projects.
+- Currently using local storage and file system
-- **State Management:** Custom hooks for managing user settings and interactions.
+- Future plans include integrating FastAPI for enhanced data handling and processing

-## Installation
+## Installation and Setup

 1. Clone the repository:
    ```bash